(aka On last looking into Facebook Marketplace)

 You don’t know

-What you might catch.
+What you might catch;

-That is framed by dark brown timber,
+Framed by dark brown timber,

-Which should be white.
+Which should be white;

-Harry Potter books that I
+Harry Potter books that

-Will never read again –
+I will never read again –

 Though I had such affection